dai-huynh/cv-project/README.md

 - HTML
 - CSS
+- Material UI
 - JavaScript
 - ReactJS (state and props management)

 ## Getting Started

+To add a new detail, click the + icon under each detail.

+To edit, simply click on the text.

 In the project directory, you can run: